-Saint John’s Seminary and the M.A.M. and M.T.S.
-Degree Programs of Saint John’s Seminary are fully committed to the quality, integrity, and effectiveness of their academic programs.
-The rector, administration, and faculty continuously endeavor to offer effective programs in preparing candidates for ordained and lay ministry and participation in the life and work of the Catholic Church.
+Saint John’s Seminary is fully committed to the quality, integrity, and effectiveness of its academic programs.
+The rector, administration, and faculty continuously endeavor to offer effective programs in preparing candidates for ordained and lay ministry, and participation in the life and work of the Catholic Church.

-The Pre-Theology Program, leading to the degree of Bachelor of Philosophy (B.Phil.) or Bachelor of Arts in Philosophy, (B.A., Phil), provides a solid foundation for theological studies as well as the opportunity for ongoing discernment of the vocation to the diocesan priesthood and religious orders.
-In the past ten years, 82% of those entering the Pre-Theology program have completed it, and 70% have gone on to continued formation and study in the Master of Divinity program.
+The Pre-Theology Program, leading to the degree of Bachelor of Philosophy (B.Phil.) or Bachelor of Arts in Philosophy, (B.A., Phil.), provides a solid foundation for further seminary-theological studies, as well as the opportunity for ongoing discernment of the vocation to the diocesan priesthood and/or religious life.
+In the past ten years, 81% of those entering the Pre-Theology program have completed it, and 67% have gone on to continued formation and study in the Theology Program.

 It is important to note that the graduation rates for degrees in both Pre-Theology and Theology signify the completion of academic as well as human, spiritual, and pastoral formation.
-There are other factors at a Catholic seminary, like vocational discernment, which may significantly impact graduation rates.
+Moreover, there are unique factors at a Catholic seminary, such as vocational discernment, which may significantly impact graduation rates.

 Please see Retention and Completion Rates: SJS Student Retention and Completion 5 year study